delvtech/hyperdrive/README.md

 practices and style, prettier is a Solidity formatter that checks for formatting and style, and cSpell is a spell checker.
 To run all three, run `make lint`.
 If you want to automatically format the code, run `make prettier`.

-## Yield Sources

-The current suggested way of integrating your yield source with hyperdrive is through the [ERC-4626 standard](https://eips.ethereum.org/EIPS/eip-4626) although accomodations can be made if this is not possible.

 # Disclaimer